MKT7Mod/.github/profile/README.md

 - **When making pull requests, check what you're about to submit.** It's better to take time with translations and fixes than to rush and end up with a terrible result, which could include nasty bugs.
 - **Hate, spam and other obstructive messages are not tolerated.** This can cause your issue/pull request to get rejected.
 Repeated offenses will cause in you losing the ability to contribute to this modpack.

+You will get credited when your contribution was successful.

 <!--

 **Here are some ideas to get you started:**